xtknight/mt7610u-linksys-ae6000-wifi-fixes/README.md

 - Works with 2.4/5GHz networks out of the box
 - Works with NetworkManager and nl80211 interface out of the box
 - Works with WPA2-Personal and WPA supplicant/NetworkManager without extra configuration
+- rmmod isn't locked while driver is running and clean-up is better (work in progress)

 # Building
 - sudo apt-get install build-essential linux-headers-$(uname -r)